Portfolio

 Inhalare/ breathe upon walk-through video, May 2022, including highlights from opening speeches

-2019 – 2022: Pulse of the Wetland/ Mosses and Marshes, sound/video installations, writings, audio stories, public programs, project publication, and exhibition works with Andrew Howe (UK)
+2019 – 2022: Pulse of the Wetland/ Mosses and Marshes, sound/video installations, writings, audio stories, public programs, project publication, and exhibition works with Andrew Howe (UK), NSW and England

 Pulse of the Wetland is my contribution to the international Mosses and Marshes project, investigating the dynamic ecological rhythms of the Macquarie Marshes as they recover from prolonged drought and fire.
 Using historical and academic research, on-site documentation using sound and video, and community stories, the artworks developed from the project weave community stories into a body of digital works – video and soundscapes.
 Mosses and Marshes was initiated as a collaboration in partnership with UK-based artist, Andrew Howe.
-The works created for the Mosses and Marshes exhibitions—three in the UK and three in Australia, are a mix of 2D and sculptural works by Howe and audio-visual works, including collaborative video and sound works, by me.
+The Mosses and Marshes works were shown in six exhibitions—three in the UK and three in Australia, consisting of a mix of 2D and sculptural works by Howe and audio-visual works, including collaborative video and sound works, by me.
 A book about the project was published by the artists in late 2021.
 There has been an extensive public program designed around the exhibitions, including sound walks, an international panel event in partnership with Dubbo Regional Council, artist talks and workshops.
 The project received funding from Regional Arts Fund (Quicks), Create NSW, Australian Cultural Fund fundraising, and Arts Council England.
-MORE INFORMATION

 Mosses and Marshes walk-through video in M16 Artspace (Canberra) and Outback Arts galleries, 2022